 With any journey, you won’t get very far without a driver behind the wheel, someone in control.
-Your driver can control everything from the speed at which you travel through to the music and conversation on the trip.
+As the driver, you can control everything from speed through to the music.

 But who drives your website toward your destination of marketing success?

 Your content team of course!

 They are your driving force.
 They should be accelerating content and campaigns through your website at Formula 1 speeds without losing a tyre or burning out your engine.

 If you’re not maintaining your website and keeping it well oiled, it can lead to a mountain of frustration for your content and web editors.

 Many organisations act like a team of drivers who bought a second-hand banger, it doesn’t quite do the job - they’ve learnt how to get it around the track but have never improved upon what they bought.